 Has spotted bugs that resemble ladybirds but are clearly not;

-Is trying to specifically get rid of carpet beetles.
+Is trying to specifically get rid of carpet beetles without chemicals.

 … this article is perfect for you.

-In the UK, there are several types of beetles that can infest properties.
+In the UK, several types of beetles can infest properties.
 The Black carpet beetle, the Varied carpet beetle and the Furniture carpet beetle.

 The Black carpet beetle – this one is the largest and is less similar to the other two common beetle species.
 It can reach up to 1 cm and is entirely black or dark brown, and unlike the others, is not round in shape.